 self._running =False

 When pipelines transition from discrete point generation to continuous surface representation, async workers must coordinate polygon construction without holding global locks.
-By streaming intermediate geometries through memory-mapped buffers, systems avoid heap fragmentation during large tessellation passes.
+Streaming intermediate geometries through memory-mapped buffers avoids heap fragmentation during large tessellation passes.
 Integrating Polygon Tessellation Algorithms into async workers enables concurrent Voronoi or constrained Delaunay triangulation per chunk.
 The resulting geometries are serialized using zero-copy Arrow buffers, which align with modern columnar storage engines and eliminate redundant memory allocations during write operations.

 QA teams require deterministic outputs across pipeline runs to validate distributional integrity.
 Async execution introduces non-deterministic scheduling, which must be explicitly neutralized through localized seeding and boundary-aware validation gates.
 Each async worker receives a cryptographically stable seed derived from tile coordinates and pipeline version hashes.
-Post-generation, QA validation scripts compare tile-level statistical moments (mean, variance, spatial autocorrelation) against baseline distributions.
+Post-generation, validation scripts compare tile-level statistical moments—mean, variance, spatial autocorrelation—against baseline distributions.

 For privacy and compliance engineering, async pipelines provide natural injection points for differential privacy noise before data leaves the worker context.
-By applying Laplace or Gaussian mechanisms to aggregated tile counts during the streaming flush phase, organizations can enforce k-anonymity thresholds without degrading spatial resolution.
+Applying Laplace or Gaussian mechanisms to aggregated tile counts during the streaming flush phase lets organizations enforce k-anonymity thresholds without degrading spatial resolution.
 Audit logs capture task execution timestamps, seed mappings, and backpressure events, creating an immutable chain of custody for regulated synthetic data releases.

-Production deployments require explicit tuning of concurrency limits relative to available I/O bandwidth and CPU cores.
-The optimal queue_depth typically scales with the ratio of compute latency to write latency.
+The optimal queue_depth scales with the ratio of compute latency to write latency.
 When downstream storage exhibits high tail latency, increasing queue depth prevents worker starvation but risks memory pressure.
-Implementing circuit breakers that temporarily pause tile generation when write throughput drops below a configurable threshold maintains system stability.
+Circuit breakers that temporarily pause tile generation when write throughput drops below a configurable threshold maintain system stability.

 Failure recovery relies on idempotent task execution and checkpointing.
-If a worker crashes mid-generation, the scheduler can resume from the last successfully flushed tile boundary.
-Using atomic file writes and spatial index manifests ensures that partially written grids do not corrupt downstream consumers.
-When combined with structured logging and distributed tracing, async grid pipelines achieve the observability required for enterprise-grade spatial simulation workflows.
+If a worker crashes mid-generation, the scheduler resumes from the last successfully flushed tile boundary.
+Atomic file writes and spatial index manifests ensure that partially written grids do not corrupt downstream consumers.
+Structured logging and distributed tracing give async grid pipelines the observability required for enterprise-grade spatial simulation workflows.